edsaur/jS-exercise/notes/intro.md

 JS Conditionals - Making Decisions with code

-- If, Else If, Else
+_If, Else If, Else_

 - “If” statements: where if a condition is true it is used to specify execution for a block of code.
 - “Else” statements: where if the same condition is false it specifies the execution for a block of code.
 - “Else if” statements: this specifies a new test if the first condition is false.

+JavaScript Loops

+- Loop helps us to not repeat ourselves of codes (DRY & WET) _WHILE LOOP_
+- The while loop starts by evaluating the condition.
+If the condition is true, the statement(s) is/are executed.
+- Example Code
+- while(someCondition) {
+  // run some code
+  }
+- You can also print each character in a string let str = "hello" let count = 0;

+  while(count < str.length) {
+  console.log(str[count]);
+  count++
+  }

+- While loop can end up to an infinite loop if there is no incremation or termination.